 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR FULTON DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your DUI criminal case pending in Fulton County, you are likely facing an administrative license suspension.
-There is only a limited time to request this separate hearing to preserve your driving privileges.
+There is only a limited time to request this separate hearing that is conducted by the Office of State Administrative Hearing to preserve your driving privileges.
 Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Fulton County DUI officer to serve you notice of an administrative license suspension.
 If you have been arrested by a Fulton DUI Task Force Officer, you can be sure that they initiated a license suspension action against you.
 The notice that is used is called a DDS-1205 form.
 This form is either yellow or white and the officer may have had you sign it.
 Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).

 Three tracks you can take [beware of making a choice without the advice of an experienced Fulton DUI lawyer]:

-- Do nothing within 30 days of the date of your Fulton DUI arrest: In most cases we do not recommend this path as if you do nothing and your officer initiated an administrative license suspension action, then on the 46th day after the date of your arrest, your driving privileges will automatically be suspended by Georgia Department of Driver Services for one year with no permit to drive.
+- Do nothing within 30 days of the date of your Fulton DUI arrest: In most cases, our Fulton County DUI lawyers do not recommend this path.
+If you do nothing and your officer initiated an administrative license suspension action, then on the 46th day after the date of your arrest, your driving privileges will automatically be suspended by Georgia Department of Driver Services for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form as a result of your Fulton DUI arrest, we still recommend that you take some sort of action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.